neteleven/sap-cx-amplience/docs/hybris/configuration.md

 ## Amplience Content Type

-Object that marks a supported content type that should be handeled in SAP CX
+Object that marks a supported content type that should be handled in SAP CX

 * __URI:__ URI of the supported content type
 * __Template:__ Template used for content rendering service